-Stumbled across an Armenian cultural display and asked these two cuties in traditional dress if I could take their photo.
+Stumbled across an Armenian cultural show and asked these two cuties in traditional dress if I could take their photo.
 They happily obliged.

 Armenia is the world’s oldest Christian nation – since AD 301 in fact, and its people belong to the Apostolic Church.
-There are 4000 churches that tourists can visit.
-We visited just a few and found none of them replicated another.
+There are 4000 churches here that tourists can visit.
+We visited just a few and found that none replicated another.
 All were different and all offered incredible architecture and scenery.

 The one below is UNESCO listed Garni Temple, an ancient pagan temple built in Greco – Roman style in the first century.

 Outside the church, fox stoles are for sale – includes feet!

 The church below is Sevanakvank, built in AD 874 and located on a peninsula at Lake Sevan.
 The views are stunning.

 Goshavank Church built in the 12th century is in picturesque surroundings.